-One example of how we help people is through a partnership between the Eden Project, Cornwall College and Cornwall Partnership NHS Foundation Trust.
+One example of how we help people is through a partnership between the Eden Project, Cornwall College and the Trust.
 An open course is run at Eden.
 This gives people the opportunity to gain a qualification and work experience.
 Each course is limited to 10 people so is a good first step.
 Lots of people who have completed this course have gone onto mainstream courses or employment.
 Lots of them say that as a result they have increased confidence and self-esteem.

 What we do is common sense.
 For people to progress and recover we need to address the things that affect their mental health and not just treat the symptoms.
 We help people identify what is most important to them.
 As a mental health provider we are not a housing expert or an employment adviser but through our networks, we have links and partners who can help us solve these problems for people.

 Medicines can be an important part of a person’s recovery.
-Cornwall Partnership NHS Foundation Trust believes people – both patients and staff – need to have information which allows them to be confident that the mental health medication used by the Trust is safe, effective, offers the best outcomes and value for money.
+We believe people, both patients and staff, need to have information which allows them to be confident that the mental health medication used by the Trust is safe, effective, offers the best outcomes and value for money.

-The Care Programme Approach (CPA) is applicable to all adults of working age in contact with mental health service.
+The Care programme approach is applicable to all adults of working age in contact with mental health service.

 We have published a series of books that have illuminated the area of mental health for many.
 These stories are a tribute to those who live with mental illness and to those who are carers, family, friends or health professionals.

-The third book, Well-Being, Cornish Journeys of Hope was published in 2009 and is linked to the concept of ‘Whole Life’; where a person is just that; a whole person and wellbeing is enhanced when instead of treating the little bit of the person that might be ‘my’ speciality, we see and relate to the whole person.
+The third book, Wellbeing, Cornish Journeys of Hope story book, was published in 2009 and is linked to the concept of whole life.
+Where a person is just that; a whole person and wellbeing is enhanced when instead of treating the little bit of the person that might be my speciality, we see and relate to the whole person.

-The fourth book, Pathways – Journeys of Hope from Cornwall and the Scillies was published in July 2011 and continues the journey to recovery.
+The fourth book, Pathways Journeys of Hope and Cornwall and the Scillies story book, was published in July 2011 and continues the journey to recovery.
 This book incorporates stories from the Isles of Scilly as well as the rest of Cornwall.